agentx101/curatoor/README.md

 # Requirements
-You must to have docker installed on your system to be able to curatoor
+You must to have docker installed on your system to be able to curate

 # Installing